× home alphabetic index categories library new locations contact us meet the team clients & credits links

 It's not just that the location must look good and conform to the brief, it must also make practical sense.
 It's pointless looking for the right place on a busy main road, since we will want to stop traffic during the photography.
 There must be somewhere sensible to put the camera, and it must be far enough back to get the right perspective on the scene.
 If, behind the camera, the land slopes away suddenly, we might need to build a scaffolding tower to get the camera into the right position.
 There's the parking of our own vehicles and the equipment of the special effects team also to be taken into consideration.

 Bearing all the above in mind, the location manager aims to find and photograph several possible locations.
-He doesn't just climb in his car and drive!
-He'll have local maps, and will have spent some time identifying the right places to look.
+They don't just climb in their car and drive!
+They'll have Ordnance Survey maps, and will have spent some time identifying the right places to look.
 Notes will be taken about orientation, and the photographs taken by the location manager will show the locality comprehensively (the last thing you want is the reflection of an electricity pylon in the bodywork of the car!).

 So with any luck our location manager will return from his recce with a few hundred digital photographs to put into a presentation.
 These will be shown to the photographer/director/film company/agency and a decision taken about which looks best.